Santa Maria del Fiore (Duomo), Florence

 One Of Florence’s Greatest Masterpieces!
 The Church And The Duomo.

 Florence is the ideal European city to wander as literally every inch overflows with vibrant piazzas, charming gelaterias, pasticcerias, buzzing patios, and historical art.
-It’s like being in a museum, although outdoors, where every turn you are inundated with a new feeling or excitement that you want to capture with both your eyes and camera.
+It’s like being in a museum, although outdoors, where every turn you are inundated with a new feeling that you want to capture with both your eyes and camera.
 Unlike the mayhem and popularity of Rome, Florence is the more unassuming Italian city.
 It is this under the radar vibe, that has placed Florence as my number Italian destination.
 My first trip here in the summer of 2004 was the beginning of my Florence love affair.
 Today, 13 years and 4 trips later, I am still not tired of exploring Florence’s charm.
 This is why I have chosen to spend the whole month of June, nestled in my own apartment, living like a Florentine.
 Although I have been to most sites, museums, and piazzas in previous visits I had yet to explore inside The Cattedrale di Santa Maria del Fiore, or as most people refer to it as the Duomo (the massive Dome structure), easier to remember.

 My apartment is literally 150m from the entrance.
 Every morning when I open my massive wooden doors and gaze right, I marvel at this historic church, EVERY DAY.
 No matter how many times I stroll pass, hurry through the crowds or stand at its base, I am continuously in awe.
 So finally, I just had to suck it up and wait in the queue like everyone else.